 Bird & Bird (Düsseldorf): Christian Harmsen (lead; patent law), Jörg Witting, Stephan Waldheim (both antitrust), Nick Pearson, Tobias Wilcke (both patent law)

-Mitscherlich (Munich): Martin Körber, Alexander Bach, Stephan Bianchin (all patent attorneys)
+Mitscherlich (Munich): Martin Körber, Alexander Bach, Stefan Bianchin (all patent attorneys)

 For ZTE Deutschland